HaniChihabi/CanIBall/readme.md

 npm start
 This will start the Metro Bundler, which is used to serve your React Native application.

-Using the Application
+Using the Application 📲

-Onboarding Screens: Swipe through the onboarding screens to get familiar with the app.
+Onboarding Screens: Swipe through the onboarding screens to get familiar with the app 👉.
-Select Language: Choose your preferred language.
+Select Language: Choose your preferred language 🌐.
-Search City: Enter a city name to get the weather information.
+Search City: Enter a city name to get the weather information 🔍.
-View Weather: The main screen will display the weather information along with a graded score based on various factors.
+View Weather: The main screen will display the weather information along with a graded score based on various factors 🌦️.
-Contributing
+Contributing 🤝

 Contributions to this project are welcome.
 Please ensure to update tests as appropriate.

-License
+License 📜

 MIT

-Acknowledgments
+Acknowledgments 🙏

-Weather data provided by OpenWeatherMap API.
+Weather data provided by OpenWeatherMap API 🌍.
-Animations powered by Lottie.
+Animations powered by Lottie 💫.